Dominikus Dion

-Dominikus Dion (born 14 October 2004) is an Indonesian professional footballer who plays as a right-back or midfielder for Liga 2 club PSS Sleman.
+Dominikus Dion Oktawian Wibowo (born 14 October 2004) is an Indonesian professional footballer who plays as a midfielder for Liga 2 club PSS Sleman.

 Club career

 Persipa Pati

 Dion was loaned to Liga 2 club Persipa Pati for the 2023–24 season.
 This experience shaped him into a more mature player before returning to PSS Sleman.

 PSS Sleman

 Dion won a place in the PSS Sleman squad for the 2024–25 BRI Liga 1 season.
 He made his debut against Semen Padang FC on 26 August 2024.